Coronavirus Advice & My Availability in 21/22

-My next wedding is scheduled for early July - up until then all bookings have been rearranged.
+My next wedding is scheduled for 11th December - up until then all bookings have been rearranged.

-Therefore, I'd suggest that if you still have a wedding planned for July, August and September 2020 - to think about a 'plan B', just in case Government advice on weddings becomes more certain in the coming weeks and you have to rearrange.
+Therefore, I'd suggest that if you still have a wedding planned in January or February 2021 - to think about a 'plan B'.
 By having a 'plan B', it allows your suppliers (if they permit this) to temporarily hold a future date for you, so that you can be assured of their services on any new date.
-The final quarter of 2020 and many key dates in 2021 are looking very busy - so you may find key dates such as Friday & Saturday's are already booked if you rearrange at a later date.

-I thought it would be appropriate to share with you my calendar of availability for 2020 & 2021 so you can check easily and transparently.
-Please remember that if I am already booked I have a team of associate photographers that will work in exactly the same way as I do that will be free for your wedding.
+I thought it would be appropriate to share with you my calendar of availability for 2021 and beyond so you can check easily and transparently.

 Obviously this will be a first come first served basis and I will update the calendar when any dates are booked.